srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

     - *A model of the (log) response time is in the appendix, a paragraph of the major finding is added there*
     - *Response time (split into log(response time) and effect of first trial) does not have a significant effect on the decision between cluster and trend (Chisq:4.4763, df:2, p-value=0.1067)*
 - Would results have been different if relative difficulty of clusters vs. trends was different?
-    - *Probably... but how to measure that objectively?
-We'd have to do single-target studies and then compare to dual target results or something...
-XXX Susan, could you explain to me a bit more, how single target studies would help in this situation? -- I was interested in doing some, but for a different reason (see below).*
-    - *Yes the results are different, when the parameters s_C and s_T are changed.
+    - *Yes, the results are different, when relative difficulty changes.
+Relative difficulty is controlled by the parameters s_C and s_T.
 We have extended the model accordingly, and added details to the appendix.*

 ## Reviewer 2
 - The experiment is very complicated, and the result is not easily interpreted/effectively communicated